junxit/us-congress-bills-116/metadata.md

 - 2020-12-08 — Placed on the House Calendar, Calendar No. 100.
 - 2020-12-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-624.
 - 2020-12-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-624.
+- 2020-12-09 — Considered under suspension of the rules. (consideration: CR H7066-7067)
+- 2020-12-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+549.
+- 2020-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-09 — Mr. Pallone moved to suspend the rules and agree to the resolution.
+- 2020-12-09 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7066)
+- 2020-12-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.